shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 XXE injection or XEE injection (XML External entity) injection, use burp suite. convert application/xml to parse

-https://webhook.site used to host custom email and URL for testing.. can put in content like Template {{}}
+https://webhook.site used to host custom email and URL for testing.. can put in content like Template {{}} {{.functionname "parameter string??"}}

 Username Convention	Practical Example for Jane Jill Doe